Reduced model reconstruction method for stable positive network systems: Introduction

 The contributions of this paper are summarized as follows. \begin{itemize} \item[(i)] Using an initial reduced state transition matrix with the stability and Metzler properties, we define an important set based on the Perron--Frobenius theory of nonnegative matrices.
 We prove that all elements of the set are stable and Metzler.

 \item[(ii)] Using the projection onto the set as mentioned in (i), we propose a cyclic projected gradient method to produce a better stable positive reduced network system of preserving the original interconnection structure than an initial reduced model in the sense of the $H^2$ norm.
 To this end, we derive three Lipschitz constants of the gradients of our objective function in terms of three variables, and use those to define step sizes without a line search method.
-This is a practically important for reducing large-scale systems, because a computational complexity of a line search method for determining step sizes is large, as explained in Remark \ref{remark_line_search} in Section \ref{Sec5}.
-Moreover, we show the global convergence property of our proposed algorithm to a stationary point of our optimization problem. \end{itemize}
+This is practically important for reducing large-scale systems, because the computational complexity of a line search method for determining step sizes is large, as explained in Remark \ref{remark_line_search} in Section \ref{Sec5}.
+Moreover, we show the global convergence property of our proposed algorithm to a stationary point of our optimization problem {and the effectiveness of the algorithm with comparisons to the RALM-based reduction method proposed in \cite{misawa2022h}.} \end{itemize}

 The remainder of this paper is organized as follows.
 In Section \ref{Sec2}, we describe assumptions in this paper, define an initial reduced stable positive network model, explain the optimization problem considered in \cite{misawa2022h}, and point out the difficulty of the problem.
 In Section \ref{Sec3}, we define the important set based on the Perron--Frobenius theory of nonnegative matrices and formulate a novel optimization problem using the set.
 In Section \ref{Sec4}, we derive three Lipschitz constants of the gradients of our objective function with respect to three variables.
 In Section \ref{Sec5}, we propose a cyclic projected gradient method for solving our optimization problem and prove the global convergence to a stationary point of the problem.
 In Section \ref{Sec6}, we demonstrate the effectiveness of the proposed method.
 Finally, our conclusions and extendability to semi-stable systems are presented in Section \ref{Sec7}.